Dielectronic satellite emission from a solid-density Mg plasma: relationship to models of ionisation potential depression: Introduction

 The focused output of hard x-ray \glspl{FEL}, such as the \LCLS, with peak spectral brightnesses many orders of magnitude greater than those of any synchrotron, provides a means to create hot (many hundreds of eV) plasmas at exactly solid density.
 Each pulse created by the \FEL can, when it is operating in \SASE mode, contain of order a few mJ of energy, which can be focused to micron-scale spots with Be lenses or Kirkpatrick-Baez mirrors~\cite{kirkpatrick1948formation}.
 The short duration of the pulses (typically sub-100~fs) ensures that the x-ray energy is deposited in the solid target in the focal plane on a timescale short compared with its disassembly time.
 The combination of energy, spot size, and pulse duration noted above corresponds to intensities on target of order at least 10$^{17}$ Wcm$^{-2}$.

 If the photon energy of the incoming \FEL radiation exceeds that of the K-edge of the atoms in the cold target, and the subsequent ions created, the photoionization by the \FEL results in copious K-shell core holes being created, which are subsequently filled by radiative decay from the upper levels or via the Auger process.
-Both the photoionized and Auger electrons are ejected into the continuum, rapidly thermalising via further collisional ionisation and electron-electron scattering, heating the electrons in the system to many tens or even hundreds of eV.
+Both the photoionized and Auger electrons are ejected into the continuum, rapidly thermalizing by losing part of their energy via collisions with the ions in the lattice (collisional ionization and three-body recombination) and with the thermal electron pool (electron-electron scattering) \cite{ciricosta2016}, heating the electrons in the system to many tens or even hundreds of eV.
 The filling of the core holes created by the photoionisation typically occurs on a femtosecond timescale, short compared with the \FEL pulse duration (which is typically several tens of femtoseconds), and certainly much shorter than the target disassembly time, effectively ensuring that the resultant K-shell emission comes from the target when it is still at solid density.
 Thus K-shell spectroscopy of the solid density plasma produced provides detailed information on the charge states produced.

 There have now been several studies of the x-ray spectra produced from solid targets in the manner described above~\cite{Vinko2012,ciricosta2012,cho2012,preston2013,Vinko2014,Vinko2015,Rackstraw2015,preston2017,ciricosta2016,ciricosta2016a,vandenBerg2018,perezcallejo2020}, which have allowed a wealth of information to be gleaned concerning various properties and processes occuring in these dense plasmas, such as opacity~\cite{preston2017}, collisional rates~\cite{Vinko2015,vandenBerg2018}, and the phenomenon of saturable absorption in the x-ray regime~\cite{Rackstraw2015}.
 Of particular relevance here are those studies which have looked at \IPD~\cite{ciricosta2012,Vinko2014,ciricosta2016a}.
 The lowering of the energy of the start of the continuum, or \IPD, is a fundamental process that occurs in dense plasmas as a result of the electrostatic interactions between the atom or ion and the surrounding charged particles~\cite{ZIMMERMAN1980517,griem_1997,stewart1966lowering,ecker1963lowering}, leading to a reduction in the atomic binding energies.
 A knowledge of where the continuum lies for ions has a direct impact on many important plasma processes, such as the ionization and ion charge state distribution, the equation of state, and the opacity and transport properties.